vaninaNina/react-js-project/README.md

 Running the project:

-[!]
-Please make sure Installation step has been completed before attempting to run the project
+[!IMPORTANT] Please make sure Installation step has been completed before attempting to run the project

 - Start the server